morse-simulator/morse/doc/morse/user/advanced_tutorials/cat_and_mouse.rst

   follow the mouse.
 You don't really need two semantic cameras, since among the data one provides is the location of the detected object.
-Using that and the current position of the *cat*, it will be possible to chase, but you need to do some calculations to determine in which direction to turn
+Using that and the current position of the *cat*, it will be possible to chase, but you need to do some calculations to determine in which direction to turn.

+- Use other kinds of robots, like in the :doc:`flying cat and mouse tutorial <./flying_cat_and_mouse>`

 - Use a :doc:`Laser Scanner<../sensors/laserscanner>` to make the *cat* detect and avoid obstacles.
-This is more complex, since you have to handle a lot of data that is streamed by the Sick
+This is more complex, since you have to handle a lot of data that is streamed by the Sick.

-- The target could hide behind an obstacle, so you could implement a strategy to move around the area searching for it
+- The target could hide behind an obstacle, so you could implement a strategy to move around the area searching for it.